Sandra Beasley

-Sandra Beasley (born May 5, 1980, in Vienna, Virginia) is an American poet and non-fiction writer.
+Sandra Beasley (born May 5, 1980, Vienna, Virginia) is an American poet and non-fiction writer.

 Background

 Beasley graduated from Thomas Jefferson High School for Science and Technology, earned a B.A. in English magna cum laude from the University of Virginia, and later received an MFA degree from American University.

+Career

 For several years she worked as an editor at The American Scholar before leaving the position to write full-time.